 So I jumped into the hyped up fenugreek bandwagon and ended up buying some pure fenugreek powder.

 However I still have more than half of the powder bag left, and I’m not going to use it anymore.

 What?
 Why not?
 I thought it increased testosterone levels?

-Answer: It does increase testosterone levels.
+Answer: It does increase testosterone levels (very marginally).
 However it seems to work via inhibiting the conversion from testosterone to dihydrotestosterone (DHT), which is a more potent androgen that has 3-10 times the strength of testosterone.